Are We Home

 This is a story about loss and belonging.
 She used to be a foreign student, a migrant, a guest; her existence here was marked by transience.
 Then she met Dave.
 Through knowing Dave and losing him, she came to understand the meaning of "home".

-This is simultaneously a memoir about collective grief and struggle – about how people come to the East End of London and build lasting communities here by fighting poverty, racism and far-right violence over the decades.
+This is simultaneously a memoir about collective grief and struggle – about how people have come to the East End of London and built lasting communities here by fighting poverty, racism and far-right violence over the decades.
 A story about how they continue to resist today – how they find themselves once more and call this place home.